pjanec/TestCaser/readme.md

 Searches a file for given regular expression, either from beginning or just the lines appended since the last query.

+Checks if the regex matches any line (optionally if no line matches).

+Optionally evaluates a Scriban expression, passing it the groups captured by the regex.

 **Arguments**

 * ***fileSpec*** what file to search for a regex